 We advocate for

-- preferential funding for ethical, human-centered, non-animal research methods; and
+- preferential funding for ethical, patient-relevant, non-animal research methods; and

-- requiring all federal agencies to create a roadmap toward the replacement of laboratory animal research with more ethical, human-centered methods in accordance with the principles established in the Belmont Report.
+- a clear roadmap toward the replacement of laboratory animal research with more ethical, human-centered methods in accordance with the principles established in the Belmont Report.

 Questions about our work on behalf of animals?
 Please reach out.

 Watch and share our video about why we need a Belmont Report for Animals: